 The architecture might look complex but we can break it down into modules and their respective roles in the overall system.
 The key modules are as follows.

-The Prometheus server: This is the heart of the system.
+This is the heart of the system.
 This server collects the metrics from multiple nodes and stores them locally.
 The Prometheus server works on the principle of scraping, i.e., invoking the metrics endpoints of the various nodes that it is configured to monitor.
 It collects these metrics at regular intervals and stores them locally.
-These metrics are pulled from nodes that run specific exporters (which are modules that extract information and translate it into the Prometheus format, which the server can then ingest).
+These metrics are pulled from nodes that run specific exporters (which are modules that extract information and translate it into its format, which the server can then ingest).
 The nodes expose these over the endpoints that the Prometheus server scrapes.

-Push gateway: In case the nodes are not exposing an endpoint from which the Prometheus server can collect the metrics, the Prometheus ecosystem has a push gateway.
-This gateway API is useful for one-off jobs that run, capture the data, transform that data into the Prometheus data format and then push that data into the Prometheus server.
+In case the nodes are not exposing an endpoint from which the Prometheus server can collect the metrics, the Prometheus ecosystem has a push gateway.
+This gateway API is useful for one-off jobs that run, capture the data, transform that data into its data format and then push that data into the Prometheus server.

 Installing Prometheus and node exporter